 Trauma– Sprains or twisting injury can push this tendon beyond its maximum length

 Arthritis– Arthritic changes can limit range of motion and increase the stress on the tendon

 Pain, swelling, Bruising and tenderness along the course of the tendon

 Pain with walking barefoot

 X-ray MRI Ultrasound imaging may be performed: This helps to localize the area of injury and identify bony foot deformity that may be causing the tendonitis

-The goal of this conservative therapy is to get rid of the inflammation and take stress off the injured tendon.
+The goal of this conservative therapy is to get rid of the inflammation and take the stress off the injured tendon.
 This is done by Rest, Elevation, Ice, Compression, Custom molded orthotics, Cam walker boot.
-At laser foot surgery centers we use Amniotic Injection Therapy : This contains growth factors and stem cells which can help repair the tendon and prevent surgical intervention.
+At Premier Foot and Ankle Center, we use Amniotic Injection Therapy: This contains growth factors and stem cells which can help repair the tendon and prevent surgical intervention.